vinaykale64/market-monitor/README.md

 # stocks_visualizer

-Welcome to github repo of the [Stock Visualizer App](https://stock-app-vk94.herokuapp.com/).
+Welcome to github repo of the [Market Monitor App](https://stock-app-vk94.herokuapp.com/).
+Created completely in Python.

 This is a simple app which
 - shows stock prices across a chart